prof7bit/pid-trainer/README.md

 # pid-trainer
-tune a simulated pid loop with the mouse to get a feel for how the impulse response changes in real time
+tune a simulated pid loop with the mouse to get a feel for how the step response changes in real time

 ## requirements
 python3 and tkinter, this should be part of any Python installation.
 Just run the script.